mnpr-vcs/Bidirectional-EV-ProsumerRLAgent/README.md

-This repository contains Master Projectwork ⬇️ undertaken for the partial fulfillment of M.S. in Information Engineering @Fachhochschule-Kiel under the supervision of Prof. Dr. Hauke Schramm and Mr. Vincenz Regener.
+This repository contains Master Thesiswork ⬇️ undertaken for the partial fulfillment of M.S. in Information Engineering @Fachhochschule-Kiel under the supervision of Prof. Dr. Hauke Schramm and Mr. Vincenz Regener.

 # Prosumer-HEMS-RLpy